ProjectSidewalk/SidewalkWebpage/README.md

 1. If the database dump is for a city other than DC, modify the 2nd line of `conf/cityparams.conf` to use the appropriate ID.
 You can find the IDs for the cities starting at line 7 of that file.

 1. From the root SidewalkWebpage dir, run `make dev`.
-This will download the docker images, spin up the containers, and open a Docker shell into the webpage container.
+This will take time (20-30 mins or more depending on your Internet connection) as the command downloads the docker images, spins up the containers, and opens a Docker shell into the webpage container.
 The containers (running Ubuntu Stretch) will have all the necessary packages and tools so no installation is necessary.
 This command also initializes the database, though we still need to import the data.
 Successful output of this command will look like:

     ```
     Successfully built [container-id]
     Successfully tagged projectsidewalk/web:latest
     WARNING: Image for service web was built because it did not already exist.
     To rebuild this image you must use `docker-compose build` or `docker-compose up --build`.
     root@[container-id]:/opt#
     ```